Personal profile

 Role: Collaborator, Sub-Award Principal Investigator ($15,500)

 Summary: The purpose of this study was to immunological and respiratory health risks that long-term water damage to houses in Puerto Rico in the aftermath of Hurricane Maria.
-The objectives of the study were to 1) characterize the fungal communities present inside and outside water damage and non-flooded (control) homes in Puerto Rico following hurricane Maria and determine the change in these communities during the first two years following the Hurricane; 2) evaluate the pro-inflammatory potential of indoor air samples collected from the water-damage homes and compare these levels to those in non-flooded (control) study homes and outdoor air; 3) determine the relationship between occupant respiratory health and home characteristics including flood damage as well as the indoor fungal community and proinflammatory potential of dust in the homes.
+The objectives of the study were to 1) characterize the fungal communities present inside and outside water damage and non-flooded (control) homes in Puerto Rico following hurricane Maria and determine the change in these communities during the first two years following the Hurricane; 2) evaluate the pro-inflammatory potential of indoor air samples collected from the water-damage homes and compare these levels to those in non-flooded (control) study homes and outdoor air; 3) determine the relationship between occupant respiratory health and home characteristics including flood damage as well as the indoor fungal community and proinflammatory potential of dust in the homes. - Title: Genetic Susceptibility to Asthma and Indoor Air Pollution in Peru

 Funding Agency: National Institute of Environmental Health Sciences